Relativistic Mott transition and high-order van Hove singularity in twisted double bilayer WSe${}_2$: mean-field and functional renormalization group study: Effective Hubbard model

 \subsection{Hubbard interaction}

 We take into account electron-electron interactions by including an on-site Hubbard repulsion given by

 In order to estimate the angle-dependent strength of the on-site Hubbard interaction $U(\theta)$, we employ an approximation scheme put forward in Ref.~\cite{Wu:2018}.
 To that end, first note that the maxima of the moir\'e potential associated with the four layers in Eq.~\eqref{eq:contmodel} coincide to a good approximation (due to the small phase shift of $\phi = -0.17$) and are located on the underlying triangular lattice.
 Wannier orbitals will then be localized around these maxima, and the on-site interaction can then be estimated by ${U \sim e^2 / 4 \pi \epsilon a_W}$, where $a_W$ is the spread of the Wannier function.
 In the vicinity of the maxima, the potential can be approximated quadratically, yielding $a_W \propto \sqrt{a_M}$~\cite{Wu:2018}.
 Hence, $a_W \propto 1/\sqrt{\theta}$, and the on-site Coulomb energy scales as~$U \propto \sqrt{\theta}$.
-The proportionality constant can be fixed by providing the interaction at a reference angle $\theta_0$, yielding